Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | **Heavy Shot**
     | When making a ranged/thrown attack, you may add 1 Stamina tax to gain +1 non-stacking :term:`favor` with that attack.
 This tax stacks with further attacks that turn as usual.

+  .. tab-item:: Rank 2

     | **Quick Nock**
     | When making a ranged/thrown attack, you can choose to ignore (not remove) 1 Stamina tax.
 You may only do so once per turn, and the attack contributes to tax as usual.
 If an attack costs Stamina tax to initiate (such as with a paired attack), that tax cannot be ignored.

-  .. tab-item:: Rank 2

     | **Rebound**
     | Once per round, should your ranged/thrown attack be dodged or parried, it can ricochet to a target adjacent to the first.
 The ricocheted attack inherits the same number of successes as the original, and is otherwise functionally identical.
 If the original target was adjacent to a wall, the ricochet may instead target them a second time.
 An attack cannot ricochet more than once.

+  .. tab-item:: Rank 3

-    | **???**
+    | **????????**
     | You can choose to deal no damage with an attack to apply a debuff to an enemy which reduces accuracy.
 This move uses a flat success threshold of 2 rather than being defended against.
 Similar to Starfinder harrying fire.
 Heavy WIP?
-    | TODO

-  .. tab-item:: Rank 3

-    | **???**
-    | The feature from Rank 2 gains the ability to also reduce defense.
+    | The feature gains the ability to also reduce defense.
 Only one of the two effects may be applied per turn.
-    | TODO
+    | TODO.
+PROBABLY REMOVE OR TURN INTO WEAPON ARTS.

     | **Perfect Reflex**
     | You do not trigger attacks of opportunity when making ranged/thrown attacks.
+When adjacent to an enemy, you also gain +1 reroll to attack rolls with any ranged/thrown weapon against that enemy.

 --------